hayamonawwar/Exam2_Deep_Learning/README.md

 ## 📄 Report

-The full development process, experiments, and findings are detailed in `report_Themisto_Revised.docx`.
+The full development process, experiments, and findings are detailed in `report_Themisto.docx`.

 ## 🧑‍💻 Author